SURGE-SK

 About

-I am deeply committed to fostering growth, resilience, and knowledge, values that have shaped both my work as an educator and my academic journey in public health.
-Teaching young people has given me firsthand insight into the challenges they face, from mental health struggles to substance use, reinforcing my dedication to equipping individuals with the tools to navigate these realities.
-This passion naturally led me to public health, where I focus on substance use health and mental well-being.
+Gemma Kinyua is deeply committed to fostering growth, resilience, and knowledge, values that shape both her work as an educator and her academic path in public health.
+Her experience teaching young people in Kenya has given her firsthand insight into the challenges they face, including mental health concerns and substance use.
+These experiences strengthened her dedication to ensuring individuals have the tools and support needed to navigate these realities, ultimately guiding her toward a focus on substance use health and mental wellness.

-Substance use health and mental wellness are deeply interconnected, influencing overall individual and community well-being.
-My work explores harm reduction as a compassionate and practical strategy, ensuring that support systems meet individuals where they are.
-Additionally, I recognize the importance of policy advocacy, early intervention, education, and access to healthcare as key components in addressing substance use challenges.
-Addressing social determinants of health such as access to mental health services, housing and employment is also crucial in creating sustainable solutions that promote recovery and resilience.
+Her work highlights the interconnected nature of substance use and mental wellbeing, recognizing their influence on both individual and community health.
+Gemma’s research explores harm reduction as a compassionate, practical approach that meets people where they are.
+She also emphasizes the importance of policy advocacy, early intervention, education, and equitable access to healthcare.
+Addressing social determinants of health, such as access to mental health services, stable housing, and employment is central to her commitment to building sustainable, culturally safe solutions that promote recovery and resilience.

-At the heart of my work is a deep sense of empathy and an understanding that each individual’s journey is unique, and that meaningful support comes from listening, meeting people where they are, and advocating for approaches that empower rather than penalize.
-By integrating my experience as an educator with the principles of public health, I strive to foster meaningful conversations, collaborative initiatives, and lasting change that empower communities to thrive.
+At the core of her work is a deep sense of empathy and an understanding that each person’s journey is unique.
+Gemma believes meaningful support comes from listening, honouring lived experience, and advocating for approaches that empower rather than penalize.
+By integrating her background in education with the principles of public health, she works to foster meaningful conversations, collaborative initiatives, and lasting change that strengthens community wellbeing.

 Education